mgmoerman/house-stuff/README.md

 # house-stuff

-some handy scripts to push kwh & temp sensors in various datasources
+some handy scripts to push kwh from gpio & temp sensors from 1wire/i2c into various datasources